cawilchesp/video_tracking_pyside6/README.md

-## Somatotype V 1.0
+## Video Tracking V 1.0

-Somatotype is an application for analysis of patient's anthropometric body type.
+Video Tracking is an application for video object detection and tracking.

 Copyright ©️ 2022 Carlos Wilches